 You can take several actions to address bruxism.
 For one, you can undergo medical treatments that repair tooth damage and check for tooth erosions, or take drugs like clonidine, L-dopa, and clonazepam in safe doses to reduce symptoms.

 Using a special mouth guard to wear at night can also alleviate symptoms.
 These are available in various thicknesses from 1.0 millimeter to 2.0 millimeters, and you can choose one depending on the severity of your condition.
-While mild cases of teeth grinding can use thinner night guards, more severe cases might need a thicker night guard made of durable material such as the ones we offer.
+While mild cases of teeth grinding can use thinner mouth guards, more severe cases might need a thicker mouth guard made of durable material such as the ones we offer.

 However, if teeth grinding is heightened by stress and anxiety, which manifests as a recurrent pattern, it’s better to enlist the help of therapy such as stress management therapy or CST.
 Generally, it’s crucial to remember that good sleep hygiene and regular exercise in aging, such as brisk walking or aerobics, have a positive effect on teeth grinding.